dclelland/HOWL/Pods/Parity/README.md

 # Parity

-Perhaps the smallest, dumbest library I've ever published... but I kept using this across projects.

 Parity is an integer parity microlibrary.
 It tells you whether an integer is even or odd!

-Parity implements a `IntegerParity` protocol on `Int` and `UInt`.

 ### Examples